 Incoterms in Plain English: The Incoterms Guide for Freight Shipping

 What are Incoterms?

-Freight incoterms (International Commercial Terms) are the standard contract term used in sales contracts with importing/exporting to define responsibility and liability for shipment of the goods.
+Freight incoterms (International Commercial Terms) are the standard contract terms used in sales contracts with importing/exporting to define responsibility and liability for shipment of the goods.
 In plain English – how far along the process will the supplier ensure that the goods are moved, and at what point does the buyer take over the shipment process.

-FOB (Free On Board), EXW (Ex Works) and FCA (Free Carrier) are the most familiar incoterms but there’s much about these and the other options to learn.
+FOB (Free On Board), EXW (Ex Works) and FCA (Free Carrier) are the most familiar types of incoterms but there’s much about these and the other options to learn.
 Because they are legal terms, written from a legal perspective, incoterms can be confusing or easily misunderstood.
 And making the wrong choice might turn your shipment into an expensive nightmare.